Why We Created Fish Feeder (and How It Helps Mums Like You)

 The Turning Point

 She didn’t just want a shirt that “did the job.”
 She wanted one that looked good, felt comfortable, protected her from the sun, and made feeding as simple as it should be.
 Something she’d happily wear fishing, camping, walking down the street, or chasing kids around the backyard.
+Something with value for money, that she could wear for years to come, post-nursing journey and not just for the relatively short (in the grand scheme of things) year/s of breastfeeding.

 The Design Process